alvaro-escalante/dedupe-csv/README.md

 Foo,cup,1
 ```

-To remove duplicated by header but keep last
+To remove duplicates by header and keep last duplicate found, use the 'last' after the header

 ##### data.csv